 By Bryan D. Vargo

-It’s more important now than ever to take precautions against exposure to germs that can lead to sickness, including the novel coronavirus.
-It’s well understood that the virus spreads from person to person.
-However, it’s less clear how it can be contracted from surfaces.
+It’s more important now than ever to take precautions against exposure to germs that can lead to sickness, including the novel coronavirus and the delta variant.
+It’s well understood that these viruses spread from person to person.
+However, it’s less clear how they can be contracted from surfaces.

 What we know about the contagiousness of the coronavirus on surfaces and objects is largely based on a recent study published in The New England Journal of Medicine by scientists from the National Institutes of Health, Centers for Disease Control and Prevention (CDC), UCLA and Princeton University.
 Through a series of 10 experiments with two coronaviruses (SARS-CoV-2, the new coronavirus, and SARS-CoV-1) in five environmental conditions (aerosols, plastic, stainless steel, copper and cardboard), the scientists discovered that SARS-CoV-2, which causes COVID-19 disease, remained in aerosols for up to three hours, up to four hours on copper, up to 24 hours on cardboard and up to two to three days on plastic and stainless steel.
 The results provide key information about the stability of the new coronavirus and suggests that people may acquire it through the air and after touching contaminated surfaces and objects.

 While experts agree there is less risk of contracting the virus from surfaces and objects than from other people, precautions should still be taken.
 Use these tips to limit your exposure in your house, when out and about, and when you return home.